top of page

 Estimated total riding time: 4 - 5 hours.

-Day 4 – River Crossing & Wilderness Plains
+Day 4 – Crossing the River

 Today we explore a wide, beautiful section of the reserve bordering the river — grasslands, forests, open plains, and plenty of game.